biblibre/hea-app/Privacy_Policy.md

 While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
 All information sent by Koha to Hea is optional, and you can choose to have this information anonymised.
 This information is used by the community to learn more about who is using Koha.
-We collect information about which system preferences you have enabled so that if we are deciding to change or deprecate a feature we have some idea how many users this will impact.
+For example we collect information about which system preferences you have enabled so that if we are deciding to change or deprecate a feature we have some idea how many users this will impact.

 ##Data Storage
 The data collected by Hea is stored in a relational database.
 We store a library_id that is assigned by Hea.